What is debt?

-Debt is usually paid back in installments rather than as a single lump sum.
-The lender usually sets up an agreement for repayment under which a minimum amount is paid back every month.
+Debt is usually paid back over time rather than as a single lump sum.
+The lender sets up an agreement for repayment under which a minimum amount is paid back every month.
 It is smarter, however, to pay back the debt as quickly as possible to reduce the amount of interest paid back on the loan.

 Is debt ever a good thing?

-Strangely enough, taking on a debt may be a good idea in some situations as long as you can afford to make the monthly payments to pay back the debt.
+Strangely enough, taking on debt may be a good idea in some situations as long as you can afford to pay it back in a timely manner.

-It’s also a good idea to take on debt if borrowing the money allows you to make an investment that will contribute to future financial stability or happiness.
-You will need to take out a loan to start a business, buy a home, and purchase other real estate properties.
-Taking out loans to accomplish those goals could lead to bright things in your future.
+- You may need to take out a loan to start a business, buy a home, or make an investment.
+Taking out loans to accomplish such goals could lead to a bright future.